comunica/Article-SSWS2020-AMF/content/evaluation.md

 which confirms [Hypothesis 3.1](#hypo-dynamic-restriction-1).
 [](#plot_server_metadata_enabled_notcached) shows that AMF result count thresholds also have an impact on query evaluation times when HTTP caching is disabled (_p-value: 0.0005_), but it does not necessarily lower it.
 For this experiment, setting the threshold to 10K leads to the lowest overall query evaluation times.

 [](#plot_threshold_serverload) shows that lower AMF result count thresholds lead to lower server loads when HTTP caching is disabled (_p-value: 0.0326_), which confirms [Hypothesis 3.2](#hypo-dynamic-restriction-2).
 On the other hand, if HTTP caching is enabled, there is no correlation between AMF result count threshold and server CPU usage (_p-value: 0.4577_), which confirms [Hypothesis 3.3](#hypo-dynamic-restriction-3)).
+This shows that if caching is enabled, result count threshold is not significantly important, and may therefore be disabled to always expose AMFs.

 For this experiment, average CPU usage increased from 31.65% (no AMF) to 40.56% (all AMF) when caching is enabled.
-Furthermore, when looking at the raw HTTP logs, we observe that by always exposing AMFs, we use 28.66% of the total number of HTTP requests compared to not exposing AMFs.
+Furthermore, when looking at the raw HTTP logs, we observe that by _always_ exposing AMFs, we use 28.66% of the total number of HTTP requests compared to not exposing AMFs.
+As such, AMFs significantly reduce the number of required HTTP requests.

 #### Network Bandwidth
 {:.display-block}